-The majority of ESRD patients who turn to AKF for financial assistance are on Medicare.
+Over two-thirds of the ESRD patients who turn to AKF for financial assistance are on Medicare.
 They turn to us to help pay their insurance premiums for Medicare Part B, Medicare Advantage and Medigap supplemental insurance.
 It’s vital for patients living with ESRD to have a comprehensive health insurance plan to cover ongoing dialysis treatments and all of the other health care that goes along with it: specialists to treat accompanying medical conditions like diabetes and heart disease; prescription medications to treat the many complications of kidney failure; and, for about 20,000 ESRD patients a year, transplant.

 Some ESRD patients elect to stay with their employer group health plans or COBRA, as permitted by federal law, to provide comprehensive benefits.
-Though most ESRD patients qualify for Medicare regardless of their age, in 23 states ESRD patients under age 65 are not guaranteed access to Medigap plans to cover the 20 percent that Medicare does not cover (with no out-of-pocket maximum).
+Though most ESRD patients qualify for Medicare regardless of their age, in 20 states ESRD patients under age 65 are not guaranteed access to Medigap plans to cover the 20 percent that Medicare does not cover (with no out-of-pocket maximum).
 For them, employer-provided plans or commercial plans are often better suited to their circumstances—especially if their private insurance also covers their families.

 We help patients with all types of insurance plans.
 We believe that patients should have whichever type of insurance best meets their needs—even if they need charitable assistance to help pay for it.

 Our insurance premium assistance is what makes it possible for many dialysis patients to qualify for the transplant waiting list, go through the workup process, and have the transplant surgery.
 Without comprehensive insurance, these patients would not be able to have a transplant.

-AKF continues to provide charitable premium assistance to HIPP grant recipients for the remainder of the insurance plan year after they receive a kidney transplant, a program enhancement that gives patients some additional support as they recover from surgery and resume the lives they had before kidney failure.
+AKF continues to provide charitable premium assistance to HIPP grant recipients for the remainder of the insurance plan year after they receive a kidney transplant, giving them support as they recover from surgery and resume the lives they had before kidney failure.
 In 2018, our assitance enable transplants for more than 1,000 dialysis patients—5% of the nation's kidney transplants.